 "Absolutely," I said.
 I was grinning unnaturally; when I realized this, I abruptly remolded my face into a neutral expression.
 Then we smiled awkwardly at each other.

 "Me, too.
 I think I was a Spaniard in a former life."
 He suddenly turned serious.
 "Wait, I didn't really mean that.
 I don't believe in reincarnation."
 He looked at me intently as he said this, like he wanted reassurance I wasn't a reincarnationist either.
 I laughed to show I wasn't, then felt annoyed with myself.
 My reaction seemed too suppliant.

 He drank his tea in a gulp, then we jaywalked across the street to the tapas restaurant.
 The place had recently reopened with a sleeker look, ebony tables and warm, ruddy lighting.
 It was packed, but we got seats at the bar.
 Next to us a man ate alone, attacking his cheese plate with vicious little bites.
-Between pokes at his phone, he snuck glances at us with a timid envy that made me feel lucky to be with a date.
+Between pokes at his phone, he snuck glances at us with a timid envy, making me feel lucky to be with a date.
 I glanced at the menu, then when Christian asked what I wanted, suggested he order for us, being a former Spaniard and all.
 This seemed to imbue him with a small, glowing pleasure.
 He took on the task with enthusiasm, conferring energetically with the waiter over taste profiles of the cured meats.
 He sampled two different wines before settling on a third.
 Then he turned back to me.

 "It's weird because Matt's told me so much about you already," he said.
 "I don't know where to start."